ZenVendor/todo/README.md

 This is a simple Linux command line TODO program.
 It does one thing at a time, by design.

-There is also a second executable, todo-prompt, displaying count of open and overdue tasks as [0:0] for use in PS1 string.

 ## Config
 There is a config file using YAML format.
 It is created with prepare command.
 Prepare command by default creates the config in $XDG_CONFIG_HOME or $HOME/.config/todo if the former is not set.